apify/apify-docs/content/docs/storage.md

 > Only named storages are displayed by default.
 Select the **Include unnamed store** checkbox to display all of your storages.

-You can edit your stores' names under the **Settings** tab of their detail page.
-There, you can also grant [access rights](/access-rights) to other Apify users.
+You can edit your stores' names by clicking their caption (id or name) on their detail page.

+Under the **Settings** tab of their detail page, you can grant [access rights](/access-rights) to other Apify users.

 You can quickly share your storages' contents and details by sharing the URLs you find under the **API** tab in a store's detail page.